Prompt and Parameter Co-Optimization for Large Language Models: Additional Experiments

 \subsection{Efficiency Analysis}

+\textbf{Training efficiency.} We take the MATH dataset as an example to compare the training overhead of MetaTuner’s joint training process against conventional prompt optimization and fine-tuning methods.
+All training procedures are carried out on two 80GB GPUs, and the associated costs are reported in Table~\ref{tab:train_cost}.
+Since MetaTuner collects training samples online, to ensure a fair comparison, we include the time required for additional data collection in the training cost of the baselines as well.
+From the results, MetaTuner indeed incurs higher training costs compared to baseline approaches.
+However, since this training is performed only once, we consider the training cost to be practically acceptable.

-During the inference stage, for a given query $x$, the MetaTuner framework needs to generate a set of prompts and parameters to complete the downstream task.
+\textbf{Inference efficiency.} During the inference stage, for a given query $x$, MetaTuner needs to generate a set of prompts and parameters to complete the downstream task.
 Unlike the standard text generation task, there are additional costs associated with the LoRA parameter generation.
 In practice, we generate parameters for the \texttt{o\_proj} part of the decoder layers in the downstream actor model $\mathcal{M}$.
 As mentioned in Section~\ref{sec:framework_specification}, each LoRA parameter is generated by a hyper-network $\phi_q = \{W_d^b \in \mathbb{R}^{d_\mathcal{M} \times l}, W_u^b \in \mathbb{R}^{h_{\mathcal{G}} \times r_\mathcal{M}}, W_d^a \in \mathbb{R}^{r_\mathcal{M} \times l}, W_u^a \in \mathbb{R}^{h_\mathcal{G} \times k_{\mathcal{M}}} \}$.
 Therefore, depending on the task scenario and model choice, the additional cost varies with sequence length $l$, the hidden size $h_{\mathcal{G}}$ of the prompt generator, the LoRA rank $r_\mathcal{M}$ of the generated parameters, and the number of decoder layers $K$ in the downstream actor model.
 However, compared to the parameter quantity of the LLM itself, the hyper-network is relatively small, so it does not incur significant computational overhead.

-In Table~\ref{tab:infer_cost}, we present the inference costs on a single NVIDIA A100 80GB GPU, measuring the average time cost per query for parameter generation across different datasets and base models.
+In Table~\ref{tab:infer_cost_3b} and Table~\ref{tab:infer_cost_7b}, we report the cost of generating prompts and LoRA parameters, respectively.
+For reference, we also present the original inference cost without generating prompts and LoRA parameters, as well as the average best performance for each category of methods.
+From the above results, we can see: (1) Compared to methods with prompt generation, MetaTuner achieves an absolute performance gain of 5.73\% at the cost of an average additional inference latency of 0.22 seconds.
+(2) Compared to Vanilla and Fine-tuning methods, MetaTuner achieves an absolute performance gain of 10.51\% at the cost of an average additional inference latency of 0.43 seconds.